CSPM Best practices (and mistakes to avoid)

 CSPM Best Practices

-As with any protocols used in cybersecurity, there are best practices which can be used throughout the organisation and CISOs to ensure that CSPM is treated properly.
+As with any protocols used in cybersecurity, there are best practices that can be used throughout the organisation and by CISOs to ensure that CSPM is treated properly.
 These best practices include;

 • Automated compliance and alignment with cloud security standards